riverJD/drawcolor/README.md

     button or 'r' key to toggle
     will work in either pen or brush mode

+Undo: Undoes the previous previous paint.
+    button or 'z' key to 'undo'.
+    Can rewind very far, doesn't work well with canvas or clear (will implement fix shortly)

 Splatter: Randomly spray selected color on canvas
     not currently enabled